 The Catlins region in the very south of New Zealand’s South Island is filled with beautiful waterfalls that everyone should visit.
 However, many people have limited time so this post outlines the ones you should and shouldn’t miss.
 Here are the best (and worst) Catlins waterfalls!

-The Catlins is one of the most beautiful places in New Zealand.
+The Catlins is one of the most beautiful places on New Zealand’s South Island.
 This small area in the very south of the South Island is visited by people in search of wildlife, amazing coastal views, and of course, waterfalls!

-During my last visit to the Catlins I made an effort to stop at every waterfall along the way.
+During my last visit to the Catlins, I made an effort to stop at every waterfall along the way.
 I had a few days to spend in this rather small area (most people only have a day or maybe two.)
 So, this post is about the best and worst Catlins waterfalls – helping you plan all of your waterfall stops without missing out on the best ones!

 Here are all of the best Catlins waterfalls in order of best to worst!

 Getting Around the Catlins Region